ColeWestik/Electrical-Engineering-Personal-Project/Circuits/Parallel-Circuit-Project.md

 * Blue ≈ 2.8V

 ## Calculations
-Given that parallel circuits have a uniform voltage amongst branches, the amperage of each branch depended on the forward Voltage of each LED, along with the resistor.
+Parallel Circuits send voltage equal to the power source to each Branch.
+Given that the power source is a 9V battery, each branch recieves 9V - the forward voltage drop.